Monday, March 16, 2026

 The root cause of the water crisis in Afghanistan is unique in that it is not a shortage of water resources.
 Afghanistan is rich in water, with a total of 75 billion cubic meters available.
 This abundance of water resources also supports neighboring countries.
 Instead, the intensity of Afghanistan’s droughts are primarily a result of inadequate hydrological infrastructure, decades of infrastructure damage during war and political instability, and institutional failures in water management practices.

-The Comedy News Network beclowns itself daily.
-This is what happens when your staff's minds are so infested with leftist drivel that there is no room for rational thought, healthy skepticism, or even something as simple as 5 minutes of fact-checking.
+This is kind of misreporting is what happens when your staff's minds are so infested with leftist drivel that there is little room for rational thought, healthy skepticism, or even something as simple as 5 minutes of fact-checking.

 Monday, October 21, 2024